 NB: This guide contains a few affiliate links, all marked with an asterisk (which is one of these lovely little stars*).
 If you buy a product after clicking through on an affiliate link, The Green Shopper will make a tiny commission.
 This is put towards the running costs of this website and further research into ethical shopping options, and won’t cost you a penny.

 The average woman spends 6.5 years of her life menstruating, and uses around 11,000 disposable menstrual products¹.
 Despite advice from water companies and manufacturers, 1.5 billion are flushed away in the UK every year.
-As well as contributing to ‘fatbergs’ in our sewers, many end up in the sea and on our beaches—on a recent trip to the Sussex seaside, it was hard to explain to my 3 year old exactly why he couldn’t add an attractive looking pearly pink tampon applicator tube to his collection of tidal treasures.
+As well as contributing to ‘fatbergs’ in our sewers, many end up in the sea and on our beaches.
+On a trip to the Sussex seaside, it was hard to explain to my 3 year old why I didn’t want him to add an attractive looking pearly pink tampon applicator tube to his collection of tidal treasures.

 When I found out that mainstream brands of pads are made from up to 90% plastic² I switched to using plastic-free organic cotton disposable pads.
 It took another decade for me to start using washable pads, but now I’m a convert and I want to spread the word about how comfortable, convenient and economical they are.

 With a huge range of washable pads, menstrual cups, period pants and even natural sponges to choose from, it can be hard to know where to begin, so I’ve made this handy guide:

 Washable pads can be made from many materials, including wool, cotton, velour, polyester or bamboo fleece.
 Some contain a thin layer of plasticised fabric such as PUL or an absorbent layer of microfibre.
 I usually bleed for 5 days and find my stash of 14 pads is enough.
 I rinse them after use and keep a lidded bucket to soak the pads in the bathroom, then do one wash per month at the end of my cycle.